ikhsannur1996/store-procedure-exercise/README.md

-## Exercise: Create a Stored Procedure
+# Exercise: Create a Stored Procedure

+## Objective:
+Design a stored procedure to transfer data from a transactional database to a staging area, then load it into a data warehouse (fact and dimension tables), and datamart.

+## Requirements:
+- Basic understanding of SQL
+- Access to a database management system (DBMS) such as PostgreSQL, etc.

-### Task:
+## Task:

-Create a stored procedure named `UpdateProductPrice` in a database system of your choice.
-The procedure should take two parameters: `product_id` (INT) and `new_price` (DECIMAL).
-The purpose of the procedure is to update the price of a product identified by its ID.
+Design a stored procedure named `dwh.generate_employee()` to perform the following tasks:
+1. Transfer data from the transactional database tables to corresponding staging tables.
+2. Load data from staging tables into appropriate dimension tables in the data warehouse.
+3. Load data from staging tables into appropriate fact tables in the data warehouse.
+5. Provide clear documentation within the stored procedure.

 ### Steps to Follow: